davidhuynhgit/BCC_LMS/README.md

 <img src="images/ExecutiveOveview.PNG" alt="Executive Overview" width="50%" style="display: block; margin: 0 auto;">

 - **Borrowing peaks in March and December**
  These months consistently recorded the highest checkout volumes.
-March and November aligns with the start and the end of school year, while April, July, and Octber reflects holiday season demand (mid-sem and semeter breaks).
+March and November align with the start and end of the school year, while April, July, and Octber reflect holiday season demand (mid-sem and semeter breaks).
 This suggests that seasonal cycles strongly influence library usage.

 - **Morning hours dominate borrowing activity (9 AM – 12 PM)**
-  Analysis of hourly checkouts shows a sharp rise starting at 8 AM, peaking between 9 AM and 12 PM.
+  Analysis of hourly checkouts shows a sharp rise starting at 9 AM, peaking between 10 AM and 12 PM.
 This indicates that libraries experience their busiest period in the morning, likely tied to opening hours, school visits, and routine borrowing habits.

 ### 2. Collection Analysis – What Readers Borrow?
 <img src="images/CollectionAnalysis.PNG" alt="Executive Overview" width="50%" style="display: block; margin: 0 auto;">